sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

  * '''Cygwin''' (x86_64)

-(On platforms marked with the superscript&nbsp;⁺, installing optional packages is not supported in Sage 9.6; and support for these platforms will be removed in Sage 9.7.
+(On platforms marked with the superscript&nbsp;⁺, installing optional packages is not supported in Sage 9.6; and support for these platforms will be removed in Sage 9.7; see [[https://trac.sagemath.org/ticket/32074|#32074]].
 Upgrade to a newer version of the distribution or at least upgrade  the toolchain (gcc, binutils).)

 === Help ===